bryanmr/Steamy_Cats/README.md

 Downloading files for these game IDs:

 Downloads complete for the Steam Store User Readable Page.
-Gathering the list of files to download from Steam now!
-Downloading files for these game IDs:

-Downloads complete for the Steam Store API.
 Most recent ProtonDB file appears to be: ./reports_jan1_2019.tar.gz Adding new category tags to the games!
 Creating final configuration